HuyNguyenAu/lox-lang-crystal/README.md

 - Crystal 1.2.2

 ## Why
-For some reason, I thought this would be a a could idea to learn Crystal.
+For some reason, I thought this would be a good idea to learn Crystal.